-5 Turks & Caicos Activities Local Families Love
+5 Turks & Caicos Activities Teens Will Love

-Turks & Caicos is known mostly to residents “up north” as an easy place to get to for a beachy resort vacation—the sort of vacation where you might not even leave the resort.
+Turks & Caicos is known mostly to travelers from “up north” as an easy place to get to for a beachy resort vacation—the sort of family vacation where you might not even leave the resort.

-But the islands have plenty family-focused activities, food and culture to offer.
+But the islands have plenty family-focused activities, food and culture to offer for families with tweens and teens.
 So much in fact, that my wife Susan and I relocated our family from Canada to the island of Providenciales a few years ago and have never looked back (especially in winter).

-Here are some of our five favorite things to do with the boys, 10 and 12-years-old, on “Provo,” the island where your visit is most likely to start.
+Here are some of our five favorite things to do with our tween boys, 10 and 12-years-old, on “Provo,” the island where your visit is most likely to start.
+(Read about Turks & Caicos with toddlers and kids, too.)

 We Go to Grace Bay Beach